 Now, let’s discuss some of these popular machine learning feature selection methods in detail.

 Filter methods pick up the intrinsic properties of the features measured via univariate statistics instead of cross-validation performance.
 These methods are faster and less computationally expensive than wrapper methods.
 When dealing with high-dimensional data, it is computationally cheaper to use filter methods.

 Information gain calculates the reduction in entropy from the transformation of a dataset.
 It can be used for feature selection by evaluating the Information gain of each variable in the context of the target variable.

 The Chi-square test is used for categorical features in a dataset.
 We calculate Chi-square between each feature and the target and select the desired number of features with the best Chi-square scores.
-In order to correctly apply the chi-squared in order to test the relation between various features in the dataset and the target variable, the following conditions have to be met: the variables have to be categorical, sampled independently and values should have an expected frequency greater than 5.
+In order to correctly apply the chi-squared to test the relation between various features in the dataset and the target variable, the following conditions have to be met: the variables have to be categorical, sampled independently, and values should have an expected frequency greater than 5.

 Fisher score is one of the most widely used supervised feature selection methods.
-The algorithm which we will use returns the ranks of the variables based on the fisher’s score in descending order.
+The algorithm we will use returns the ranks of the variables based on the fisher’s score in descending order.
 We can then select the variables as per the case.

 Mean Absolute Difference (MAD)